-- No more than two pre-applications or applications as the lead institution in a multiinstitutional team. - No more than one pre-application or application for each PI at the applicant institution.
+- No more than three pre-applications or applications. - No more than one pre-application or application for each PI at the applicant institution.

 DOE will consider the latest received submissions to be the institution's intended submissions.

 - Pre-applications in excess of the limited number of submissions will be discouraged. - Applications in excess of the limited number of submissions will be declined without review.